Canonical Quantisation of Bound and Unbound WQFT

-where again $t=\bar{x}_i^0(\tau_i)$.
-Seeing as all remaining Dirac brackets can only involve the worldline operators $z_i^\mu$ and $p_i^{\prime\mu}$, we have also now taken the opportunity to replace the quantum Dirac brackets with the background brackets~\eqref{bgBrackets2}.
-As has been explained in \rcite{Haddad:2025cmw}, these Poisson brackets on $N$ serve to ``correct'' the causality prescription on worldline propagators, giving the all-retarded prescription typical of scattering observables in WQFT.
+As explained in \rcite{Haddad:2025cmw}, these brackets correct the causality prescription on worldline propagators, giving the all-retarded prescription typical of scattering observables.
+In the SF expansion, however, the replacement $\mathscr D_{\cO_i}N^{(\rm SF)}\to\{N^{(\rm SF)},\bar\cO_i\}$ is not automatic.
+The operation $\mathscr D_{\cO_i}$ should then instead be evaluated through the worldline coefficients in \eqn{eq:coefficients_WL}:

+The explicit commutator-projected matrix elements were computed in \sec{sec:Magnus_caseB}.
+Yet at 1SF order, on the light line as demonstrated in \eqn{eq:SF_light_lift}, this is unnecessary --- we may therefore use an analogous version of \eqn{eq:DPLbracket}, i.e.~$\mathscr D_{\cO_L}N^{(\rm SF)}=\{N^{(\rm SF)},\bar\cO_L\}$.

 We can now show that our definition of the conservative dynamics, as defined by the coherent state expansion in \eqn{coherent}, implies zero losses of linear and angular momentum due to radiation involving the scalar field $\phi$.
-This is true because
+Restricting for simplicity to the PL expansion,\footnote{ The same separation holds in the SF expansion: the conservative sector is defined by retaining the bulk-vacuum projected part of $\hat{N}$ and dropping the coherent-state elements.
+However, for such expansion, conservation of the total particle momentum and angular momentum need not be manifest at each truncated SF order, since the heavy source recoil is higher order in the mass-ratio expansion.
+For this reason, in the SF setup it is more transparent to compute the radiated momentum and angular momentum in terms of the matrix elements with external scalar states.} this is true because